Jim Shooter: DC Comics

 At age 13, in mid-1965, Shooter wrote and drew stories featuring the Legion of Super-Heroes, and sent them in to DC Comics.
-On February 10, 1966, he received a phone call from Mort Weisinger, who wanted to purchase the stories Shooter had sent, and commissioned Shooter to write Supergirl and Superman stories.
+On February 10, 1966, he received a phone call from editor Mort Weisinger, who wanted to purchase the stories Shooter had sent, and commissioned Shooter to write Supergirl and Superman stories.
 Weisinger eventually offered Shooter a regular position on Legion, and wanted Shooter to come to New York to spend a couple of days in his office.
-Shooter, who was 14 and lived in Pittsburgh, had to wait until school was in recess, after which he went to New York with his mother, spurred in part by the need to support his financially struggling parents.
+Shooter, who was 14 and living in Pittsburgh, had to wait until school was in recess, after which he went to New York with his mother, spurred in part by the need to support his financially struggling parents.

-According to Shooter, his father earned very little as a steelworker, and Shooter saw comic-book writing as a means of helping economically.
+According to Shooter, his father earned little as a steelworker, and Shooter saw comic-book writing as a means of helping support the family.
 Shooter reflected in a 2010 interview:

-At 14, Shooter began selling stories to DC Comics, writing for both Action Comics and Adventure Comics, beginning with Adventure Comics No. 346 (July 1966), and providing pencil breakdowns as well.
-With considerable study of the writing style of DC Comics and of the recently rising Marvel Comics Shooter created several characters for the Legion of Super-Heroes that benefited by Shooter being one of the few writers at DC to understand the competitor's successful character-based narrative approach.
-This included Karate Kid, a teenage superhero who predated the martial arts fad of the 1970s; Ferro Lad, a teenage superhero who can transform to living iron; and Princess Projectra, who could cast realistic illusions; as well as the Sun-Eater and the group of ultra-powerful villains known as the Fatal Five.
-He also created the Superman villain the Parasite in Action Comics No. 340 (Aug.
+At 14, Shooter began selling stories to DC Comics, writing for both Action Comics and Adventure Comics, beginning with Adventure Comics #346 (July 1966), and providing pencil breakdowns as well.
+With considerable study of the writing style of DC Comics and of the recently rising Marvel Comics, Shooter created several characters for the Legion of Super-Heroes that benefited by him being one of the few writers at DC to understand the competitor's successful character-based narrative approach.
+This included Legionnaires Karate Kid, Ferro Lad, and Princess Projectra, as well as the villainous group known as the Fatal Five.
+He also created the Superman villain Parasite in Action Comics #340 (Aug.
 1966).
-Shooter and artist Curt Swan devised the first race between the Flash and Superman, two characters known for their super-speed powers, in "Superman's Race with the Flash!" in Superman No. 199 (Aug.
+Shooter and artist Curt Swan devised the first race between the Flash and Superman, two characters known for their superhuman speed, in "Superman's Race with the Flash!" in Superman #199 (Aug.
 1967).
 Shooter wrote the first issue of Captain Action (Oct.-Nov.
 1968), which was DC's first toy tie-in.